Skip to content

 Image Description: An art-style portrait of Aaron Rose Philip, a Black woman, published in Interview magazine in Summer 2022.
 She is tilting back in her power wheelchair at a 45 degree angle with her eyes closed.
 She is wearing a white ribbed matching shirt and shorts set designed by Loewe with white sherpa heel boots designed by Off-White.
 Large overlaid text reads "The Dolls Are Dolling".

 This program was born out of the question, “Where are the Disabled fashion designers and fashion creatives, especially those of multiple intersections?”
 It’s a question that co-creators Sinéad Burke and Ben Barry thought through for three years.
-As an accomplished fashion accessibility consultant and the Dean of the School of Fashion at Parsons, respectively, Sinéad and Ben wanted to create pathways for more Disabled people to pursue a career in the fashion industry.
-The Parsons Disabled Fashion Student Program is one space in which they hope to use their positions to create lasting opportunities for others, moving from exceptionalism to true Disability inclusion.
+As an accomplished fashion accessibility consultant and Dean of the School of Fashion at Parsons, respectively, Sinéad and Ben wanted to create pathways for more Disabled people to pursue careers in the fashion industry.
+The Parsons Disabled Fashion Student Program is one space in which they hope to use their positions to create lasting opportunities for others and create true Disability inclusion.

-The pilot program for the first student cohort includes generous scholarship funding from H&M whose support has made the H&M Fund for Disabled Fashion Students at Parsons possible.
+The first student cohort was supported through the generous founding contribution from H&M, which established the H&M Fund for Disabled Fashion Students at Parsons.

 “I have devoted my career to improving the levels of recognition & equity of disabled and or Black trans talent across the fashion industry.”